brennanrules124/brennanrules124/README.md

 <h1>Hi!<h1>
-<h3>On the internet, I go by brennanrules124 (You can thank my 10 year old self for the creative and original username)<h3>
+<h3>On the internet, I go by brennanrules124 (You can thank my 10 year old self for the creative and original username, too lazy to change it though)<h3>

 Weaknesses:
   <br>